 The ChainOfResponsibilityExample widget initialises and contains the loggers’ chain object (see the initState() method).
 Also, for demonstration purposes, the LogBloc object is initialised there, too, and used to send logs and retrieve a list of them through the stream — outLogStream.

 By creating a chain of loggers, the client — ChainOfResponsibilityExample widget — does not care about the details on which specific logger should handle the log entry, it just passes (logs) the message to a chain of loggers.
-This way, the sender (client) and receiver (logger) are decoupled, the loggers’ chain itself could be built at run-time in any order or structure e.g. you can skip the Debug logger for non-local environments and only use the Info -> Error chain.
+This way, the sender (client) and receiver (logger) are decoupled, and the loggers’ chain itself could be built at run-time in any order or structure e.g. you can skip the Debug logger for non-local environments and only use the Info -> Error chain.